efficios/babeltrace/tests/debuginfo-data/README.md

 ==============

-This directory contains pre-generated ELF and DWARF files used to test the debuginfo analysis feature, including lookup of DWARF debugging information via build ID and debug link methods, as well as the source files used to generate them.
+This directory contains pre-generated ELF and DWARF files used to test the debug-info analysis feature, including lookup of DWARF debugging information via build ID and debug link methods, as well as the source files used to generate them.